LGBT Graduates and Student Loan Debt

 The Sad Reality

 As a young gay student myself, I, fortunately, had very loving and supportive parents who were very supportive when I came out.
-But, many of my fellow LGBT brothers and sisters did receive that support.
+But, many of my fellow LGBT brothers and sisters did not receive that support.
 According to a study from Chapin Hill, LGBT youth ages 18 – 25 are 120% more likely to experience homelessness than their heterosexual or cisgendered peers.
 Though less than 10% of young people identify as LGBT, out of the 1.6 million homeless youth in the United States, over 40% of them identify as LGBT.
 The disproportionate amount of LGBT homeless youth can be attributed to the prevailing stigma of homosexuality in many pockets of the country.

 Student Loan Hero conducted a survey in 2018 that yielded some fascinating information about LGBT borrowers and their debt burden.
 Here are a couple of those statistics: